About this Property

 - Mobile home

 Located in a peaceful community off Joe Frazier Road.
 Approximately 15 mins. to Paris Island.
 Incredible home boasting with appeal featuring 4 b/r; 2 f/b; Den; Front and Rear screened-in-porches.sprawling space!
 Bonus of this location is a Covered Pavilion with outside fireplace for appreciating the late Fall and Winter evenings with bathroom facilities. and an outdoor kitchen (with water).
 There’s no need to look any further.
-Ideal for sizable groups, roomy, and accepts for some peaceful time in the “Low-Country”.
+Ideal for huge groups, cavernous, and accepts for some peaceful time in the “Low-Country”.
 Hosting military families since 2016.
 Full service facility - everything you’ll need to make you comfortable during your stay is there!
-Just come and appreciate!
+Just come and savor!

 About the Area